aslansky/css-sprite/readme.md

   * **total_height** -- width of the retina sprite (for background-size)
   * **px** -- object with pixel values
     * **total_width**, **total_height**

+Please have a look at the [included templates](https://github.com/aslansky/css-sprite/tree/master/lib/templates) to see how they work.